ArfaSaif/Data-Science-Standford/week5/week5lec.md

 - decision tree - random forest are a population of those subtrees
 - random forest has the best performance so far
 - feature select will impact the accuracy of the model
+- to check for overfitting - need to test the model on real data and compare the accuracy for the model to check if it overfitted, splitting the data, the cross validation will help you to prevent overfitting
 # Predictive Accracy

 # Predictive Modeling Flow